Vamakshi6402/Writing-Samples/README.md

 ---

 ## ✨ Highlights

 - Covers **policy, consulting, finance, data, trade, advocacy, and essays**.
-- Includes **U.S.-centric finance and policy analysis** relevant to recruiters in New York.
+- Includes **U.S.-centric finance and policy analysis** aligned with current industry practice and risk/regulatory themes.
-- Demonstrates ability to tailor insights across audiences — from technical finance reports to advocacy briefs.
+- Each sample demonstrates a **distinct style and target audience**, from technical finance reports to advocacy briefs.
-- Forms a comprehensive, recruiter-ready portfolio supporting both job applications and O-1 visa evidence.
+- Forms a **comprehensive, recruiter-ready portfolio** tailored for global employers.

 ---